-The Blog: Follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
+The Blog: Started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.

 Me: I have ridden many other peoples horses for them, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (highlands, Clydesdales and hunters) and gymkhanas.
-I bought my mare in my final year of university and I am now working full time and trying to develop my own career as well as my mares.
+I tend to like the “difficult” ones, or the ones that are a bit more opinionated.
+I feel that because of this I am very good at remaining clam and collected yet firm when tantrums are happening.
+So with that being said Eva and I were a match and I bought my mare in my final year of university.
+I am now working full time and trying to develop my own career as well as my mares.

 My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for half a year, if that, before that I am not too sure but I know she moved over from Ireland, before that I have no idea.
 At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
 I gave her the winter off and moved yards at the beginning of 2015.
 At this point she was far too heavy the grass was too good for her so I hoped moving to a new yard I would be able to control her diet, unfortunately that wasn’t really the case as she was out 24/7 and I had to work her constantly just to keep her from gaining more weight.

 From the start of 2015 until 2016 we really didn’t do much at all, we pottered about doing a little here and there but had no real focus until I could afford an instructor.
 With that instructor we were coming on leaps and bounds and started having focus, but we need to be able to go out and test what we were learning.